d-podkorytov/Listen_And_Speak/ReadMe.md

 # How to use
  Unzip archive to folder Listen_And_Speak.

- Book format should be as plain TXT file.
+ Book format should be as plain Input.txt file.
- Copy and Paste your's own text to file Input.txt There is two ways for starting programm:
+ Copy and Paste your's own text to file Input.txt There is several different ways for starting programm:
+ 1) Click on link RunMe.cmd in unpacked folder;
- 1) This program is console application it can be started by clicking on file ListenAndSpeak.ps1
+ 2) This program is console application it can be started by clicking on file ListenAndSpeak.ps1;

- 2) Also this program can be started from Windows Console CMD.EXE For doing that just start CMD.EXE process
+ 3) Also this program can be started from Windows Console CMD.EXE For doing that just start CMD.EXE process
     Next start PowerShell
     Next start ListenAndSpeak.ps1 file inside power shell

+Example:

-E:\PowerShell\Listen_And_Speak>powershell.exe
+ C:> E:\PowerShell\Listen_And_Speak>powershell.exe
      PS E:\PowerShell\Listen_And_Speak> .\ListenAndSpeak.ps1